ductrung-nguyen/Orca-vscode/README.md

 ### Quick Start

 1. **Install the Extension:**
-   - Clone repository or install from marketplace (when published)
+   - Clone repository or install from marketplace
 2. **Install ORCA:**

    - **Option 1:** Use the built-in Installation Wizard